Understanding Contrastive Learning Through the Lens of Margins: Experimental Results

 $w_{ij}$ denotes sample-wise weight, and $sg(\cdot)$ is the stop gradient operation.
 We trained neural networks by replacing $\delta_{ij}$ with $\delta_{ij}^{scale}$ in Eq.~\ref{eq:generalized-eq-with-margin}.

 We tested the effect of emphasizing positive samples on both MoCo and SimCLR.
 BYOL was excluded because it only uses positive samples and thus emphasizing positive samples is the same as increasing the learning rate.
 Fig.~\ref{fig:pos-emp} visualizes the results.

 As the figure shows, scaling up positive sample gradients significantly improves the performance of MoCo.
-When the scale $s$ gets too large, however, the performance gain begins to disappear.
-It can be seen that lowering the relative weights of negative samples can improve the performance, but if they get too small, it will rather cause performance degradation.
+It shows that lowering the relative weights of negative samples can improve the performance, but if they get too small, it will rather cause performance degradation.
 Given that the gradients of MoCo approach those of BYOL as the scale $s$ approaches infinity (assuming the learning rate is adjusted accordingly), the presence of negative samples may be rather necessary for better SSL performance.
 It is also worth noting that emphasizing positive samples yields higher accuracy than using margins in the case of MoCo (Tab.~\ref{tab:main_frozen}).
-This implies that the performance improvement brought by emphasizing positive samples is offset by other factors.
+This implies that the performance improvement brought by emphasizing positive samples is offset by other factors, such as curvatures (Sec.~\ref{ssec:results-curvature}).

-Unlike MoCo, however, SimCLR does not significantly improve by scaling up positive sample gradients.
-We conjecture that this is due to a lack of a teacher model.
-The existence of the teacher model can prevent representations from converging at a single point~\cite{BYOL}.
-Without a stabilizing component, such as a teacher model, emphasizing positive samples seems to impose a burden on the representation learning of SimCLR.
-From the perspective that $s$ controls the weights of positive samples within a mini-batch, this observation reveals a pattern that aligns with the fact that SimCLR requires a large batch size~\cite{SimCLR}.
-Although emphasizing positive samples is not possible for all SSL methods, it is a prominent direction.
+Unlike MoCo, SimCLR does not seem to improve by scaling up positive sample gradients.
+However, Fig.~\ref{fig:reb-simclr-bs} shows that as the batch size increases, the optimal $s$ increases, as does the performance gap.
+The larger the batch size, the more the performance curve becomes similar to that of MoCo.
+We believe this is related to the issue that SimCLR requires a large batch size~\cite{SimCLR}.

+In conclusion, while the peak and slopes are variable, it exhibits a consistent pattern across various methods and datasets.
+Considering that many algorithms quickly converge in a few epochs, but there is no gain in much longer training epochs, we also include the experimental results of MoCo with the training epochs of 1,000 in the appendix.